Skip to main content

 ├── project.config.json // Mini Program configuration file

-└── webview // Website directory
+└── webview // Web Directory

-Cloud Development Resources Used
+Used Cloud Development Resources

 • Static Website